mocks-server/website/docs/plugins-inquirer-cli.md

 ## plugin-inquirer-cli

-The Mocks Server main distribution includes the [inquirer-cli plugin](https://www.npmjs.com/package/@mocks-server/plugin-inquirer-cli) preinstalled.
+__The Mocks Server main distribution includes the [inquirer-cli plugin](https://www.npmjs.com/package/@mocks-server/plugin-inquirer-cli) preinstalled__.
 It provides an interactive CLI that allows to change the server settings while it is running, displays server logs, etc.

 ## Usage